 We conclude that STSA programs limited in duration to just one week are capable of positively impacting the affective state of students.
 This is important because short-term programs provide a more accessible alternative to long-term programs in terms of both time and money, and because they are likely to be a realistic entry point for students who otherwise would not consider the possibility of obtaining overseas experience during their years in college.
-Continued validation of STSA programs using scales such as the BEVI (Beliefs, Events, Values Inventory), IDI (Intercultural Development Inventory) and GPI (Global Perspectives Inventory) (reviewed in [40]) will enable educators to construct more accurate expectations of the long-term benefits of participating in such programs.
-To gauge the relative value of the affective state change in students afforded by STSA programs, it may also be advantageous in future studies to monitor university students over an extended time-period (e.g., one year) to assess the level of variation in their affective state with other significant events in the college calendar (e.g., exam and holiday periods).
+Continued validation of STSA programs using scales such as the BEVI (Beliefs, Events, Values Inventory), IDI (Intercultural Development Inventory) and GPI (Global Perspectives Inventory) (reviewed in [40]) will enable educators to construct more accurate expectations of the long-term benefits of participating in such programs, it may also be advantageous in future studies to monitor university students over an extended time-period (e.g., one year) to assess the level of variation in their affective state with other significant events in the college calendar (e.g., exam and holiday periods).